 Granite is an excellent choice for a kitchen worktop, being both scratch and heat resistant, granite should see out the lifetime of the kitchen.
 Generally Granite will have a larger pattern than other worktops so it really lends itself to large open kitchens or big islands where the pattern can really show itself.
 Part of granite's charm is that it is a natural product but you should be aware that no two granite's are the same and that the end result can differ from the samples in the showroom.

+The most common quartz brands are Silestone, Cosentino and Caesarstone, at the Pentland Kitchen Company we work with all these suppliers to ensure your kitchen can be as unique as you are.
 Fabricated from natural quartz and mixed with bits of glass or flecks of metal, quartz is a man made material and has a much more uniform look than Granite.
 Because of this you can be confident that the sample you see in the showroom will match what is installed in your kitchen.
 Sharing many of the benefits of Granite, quartz is also non-porous meaning it is easy to clean and is the most hygenic worktop available.
-Quartz will generally price the same as a mid-range Granite and 20mm thick options are available in a lot of colours if price is a consideration but you don't want to compromise on quality.

 Available in over 40 colours Corian is widely considered the pinnacle in solid surface technology.
 Made out of an acrylic polymer wrapped around an MDF substrate Corian offers inconspicuous joins, moulded sink and moulded upstands.
 Because of it's inconspicuous joins Corian lends itself to areas that granite and quartz either can't do or would do but with lots of unsightly joins.
 Use it on a long run to create a single piece of worktop and matching splashback or use it on curved areas to do something really different.